True Story Media Presents: PRETEND

 And so, you know, a lot of times they're just committing a ton of financial fraud in order to continue their behavior.

-But I think again, like in the understanding that it's sort of about power and sort of a play for status in a way is like, that's why I think the medical thing, it's like pulling one over on doctors.
+But I think, again, like in the understanding that it's sort of about power and sort of a play for status in a way is like, that's why I think the medical thing, it's like pulling one over on doctors.

 I think there is, you know, the psychologists that I work with, like think that that's a huge part of like just the thrill of pulling it over someone that's like more educated than you, high, you know, higher status than you.

-And it's just like, I think the other thing about looking at these types of offenders is like, they're just such chaos agents and they're just such drama machines.
+it would make sense if she'd done this to other people and then she sort of chose a bigger target right because then that's even more like oh i pulled one over on the bachelor and then it got to be this and it's just like i think the other thing about looking at these types of offenders is like, they're just such chaos agents and they're just such drama machines.

 And it's like they have to have that drama, drama, drama.

-So it's like, I think for most of us, we look at a situation like that and we're like, that sounds so stressful to go to court, be paying legal bills, to be getting all of this like, you know, scrutiny online.
+So it's like, I think for most of us, we look at a situation like that and we're like, that sounds so stressful to go to court, be paying legal bills, to be getting all this like, you know, scrutiny online.

 But for them, it's like they're getting a need met by doing that.
+So it's like they're getting something out of that.

-Like they're getting a thrill and they're like getting to sort of be in their happy place by having everyone run around and be in the midst of all this drama and causing chaos and causing.
+Like they're getting a thrill and they're like getting to sort of be in their happy place by having everyone run around and be in the midst of all this drama and causing chaos and causing pain to other people.

-Most of us would not want any of that.
+And I mean, I think it's like most of us would not want any of that.
+No, no.

-And I think that's what allows them to sort sort of hide so effectively a lot of the time.
+And I think that's what allows them to sort of hide so effectively a lot of the time.

 It's because they're co-opting what for the rest of us would be nightmare scenarios, right?